AmadeusITGroup/cpubench1A/Readme.md

 ## Purpose

 cpubench1a is a CPU benchmark whose purpose is to measure the global computing power of a Linux machine.
+It can also run on a MacOS box.
 It is used at [Amadeus](https://www.amadeus.com) to qualify bare-metal and virtual boxes, and compare generations of machines or VMs.
 It is delivered as static self-contained Go binaries for x86_64 and Aarch64 CPU architectures.

 It runs a number of throughput oriented tests to establish: